Low-energy spin excitations of the frustrated ferromagnetic $J_1$-$J_2$ chain material linarite, PbCuSO$_4$(OH)$_2$, in applied magnetic fields $\mathbf{H} \parallel b$ axis: Spin-wave analysis

-Beyond the results from Ref.~\cite{Rule2017}, in the present study dispersive modes along $h$ were observed in the INS data (see Fig.~\ref{fig:INSdata_h}).
+Beyond the results from Ref.~\cite{Rule2017}, in the present study dispersive modes along $h$ were observed in the INS data (Fig.~\ref{fig:INSdata_LSWT} (g)--(h)).
 Since no estimates for the respective magnetic exchanges in this direction had been made, we performed density-functional-theory (DFT) band-structure calculations using the full-potential code FPLO version 18~\cite{Koepernik1999}.
 Nonmagnetic calculations were done on a $k$-mesh of $24\times14\times30$ points (2896 points in the irreducible wedge) using the generalized gradient approximation~\cite{Perdew1996} for the exchange and correlation potential.
 By projecting the half-filled bands onto the Cu $3d_{x^2-y^2}$ states~\cite{SI}, we constructed an effective one-orbital model whose parameters---transfer integrals $t_{ij}$---can be further mapped onto a Hubbard model with an effective onsite repulsion $U_{\text{eff}}$.
 The corresponding antiferromagnetic exchange $J_{ij}^{\text{AF}}$ was estimated in second-order perturbation theory as $4t_{ij}^2/U_{\text{eff}}$.
-In this way, we find only one residual coupling out of the $bc$ plane, labeled $J_4$ (SpinW: bond~12, bond length: 9.788\,\AA).
-It corresponds to a diagonal bond running along $a$ and $c$ (see Fig.~\ref{fig:couplingscheme}).
+In this way, we find only one residual coupling out of the $bc$ plane, labeled $J_4$.
+It corresponds to a diagonal bond running along $a$ and $c$ (Fig.~\ref{fig:couplingscheme}).
 Taking $U_{\text{eff}}$\,=\,4.5\,eV and adopting $t_4$ from our effective one-orbital model, we arrive at $J_4^{\text{AF}}$\,$\simeq$\,0.13\,K. All other transfer integrals out of the $bc$ plane give rise to minute exchanges that are at least one order of magnitude smaller than $J_4^{\text{AF}}$.
+In view of previous experimental results, the magnetic propagation vector of linarite, which is of general form $\mathbf{q}=(0, k_y, 0.5)$ in all phases~\cite{Willenberg2012,Willenberg2016}, further supports the DFT finding: A diagonal antiferromagnetic bond in the $ac$ plane stabilizes a ferromagnetic alignment along $a$ with an antiferromagnetic alignment along $c$.